n-lai/geronimo/README.md

     * TodoForm

 ### App
 `App` contains all the logic for retrieving tasks from and updating `chrome.storage.local` with new tasks.
-This allows the todo list to be persisted with each browser session. `fetchTasks()` retrieves the tasks stored in local storage and resets the state.
+This allows the to-do list to be persisted with each browser session. `fetchTasks()` retrieves the tasks stored in local storage and resets the state.
 The task array is then sent to `TodoList` as a prop to be rendered.

 ```javascript
 fetchTasks() {